mindthemath/concrete/backend/scripts/README.md

     - Inverse‑transforming with `scaler_y`,
     - Adding the physics baseline to get final compressive strength.

-### GP ONNX caveats and guarantees
+### GP ONNX caveats and guarantees (mean-only export)

 - **Only the mean is exported**:
-  - The ONNX model returns only the **predictive mean of the residual** in scaled space.
+  - The `physics_gp.onnx` model returns only the **predictive mean of the residual** in scaled space.
-  - Predictive variances / covariances are not exported.
+  - Predictive variances / covariances are not exported; use the covariance-aware export (below) if you need uncertainties at inference time.

 - **Exact mean, approximate internals**:
   - While the runtime graph is a hand‑written kernel, it is parameterized directly by: